 Child’s birth certificate

-Junior Infant children must be at least 4 years old on 1st September of enrolment year.
+Junior Infant children must be at least 4 years old before the first day of school in the current year.

-Applications must be received in one of the four schools on/before 1st December in order to be considered for the first round of offers.
+Applications must be received on/before 24th Novemberin order to be considered for the first offers.

 Please note that Lucan Educate Together National School in Bewley Way, has a separate enrolment policy and if you wish to apply to that school, you need to make a separate application there.
 Due to the close proximity of Lucan East ETNS and Griffeen Valley ETNS one GPS reference point (being the centre point of the round about between the two schools) is used to allocate places randomly between these two schools.